Bird control at Berthon

 Neither Jacob nor Berthon are out to kill or harm the birds, the objective here is to scare them away, to reduce and prevent the incursion of the murmuration that uses visible and conveniently high waypoints en route to their ultimate roost.
 The end game is to prevent them from stopping and eventually to prevent them from using us as a waypoint, the latter which may be a Sisyfusian goal!

 Accordingly, we cannot prevent the temporary roosting in the rigging and on the masts, but we can reduce the mess that they leave behind having feasted on the autumn berries.
 Simply by just walking around the yard, Morrigan’s presence on the glove is generally enough to move the majority of the birds onto a new location, it also acts as a warning to the flock not to return.
 Elizabeth’s Falconry is a small privately run business and has expanded over recent years.
 Initially, she brought her birds but demand for her experience in all aspects of bird control working for such diverse companies as waste care, aviation and marinas resulted in Jacob and his brother Lewi who have a few birds of prey between them.

-The obvious positive side effect has been customer fascination and a personal touch that is so lost in today’s digital age.
+The obvious positive side effect of bird control at Berthon has been customer fascination and a personal touch that is so lost in today’s digital age.
 Although camera shy in terms of publicity, all Berthon customers are more than welcome to approach Lewi or Jacob while they are working and to ask any questions they would like.
 Marina Manager, Luke, is in the above photo with Morrigan.